-Luca Dell’Anna is a Piano player & Composer based in Milan, Italy – Contemporary, Classical, Jazz
+Luca Dell’Anna is a Jazz Piano player & Composer based in Milan, Italy

-Check out the latest album “Human See, Human Do”
+His latest album is “Human See, Human Do”

 Luca Dell’Anna Biography